FishWoWater/trellis_blender/README.md

 # TRELLIS Blender Plugin
+**Update: I have deployed a ready-to-use endpoint url, so you can download the plugin and use it directly, NO need to deploy it by yourself:) But I use 3060 GPU and the low-vram mode, it can be a bit slow.**

 A Blender addon that integrates [TRELLIS](https://github.com/microsoft/TRELLIS)'s 3D generation capabilities into blender.
 [TRELLIS](https://github.com/microsoft/TRELLIS) is SOTA text-to-3d(unreleased) and image-to-3d AIGC model.

 ![DemoVideo](./assets/trellis_blender_videodemo.gif)